 As we head into fall, a lot of us are digging up what we grew this past year.
 For me, that’s a good amount of potatoes and onions.
 But they should not be stored right after you dig them – they actually need to be cured first.
 The process is simple.

 Onions and potatoes dug fresh from the ground can be used right away.
 But if you want to keep them, they need to be cured.

 Curing involves hardening up the outer skin to protect the softer flesh inside.
 Done correctly, curing can help produce last for months.
 If not cured, rot or mold could set in.

 How to Store Potatoes: Cure and Store

 First, inspect the potatoes and look for bruises, bad spots, dings from the shovel or pitchfork, or anything that may cause rot later on.
 Then lay them on a couple of newspaper pieces in a shady spot for a week or two.
 Don’t wash them off first.
-They will bruise easy with the thin skins.
+They will bruise easily with the thin skins.
 Leave them for a few weeks and then store in a cool place with some humidity.

 If they are kept totally dry, they will shrivel up.
 If they have too much humidity, they may develop rot.
 Around 70-80% humidity is ideal.
 Kept like this, potatoes will store well all winter.

 For onions, curing is done much the same way.
 Dig the onions and lay them on the ground if no rain is expected.
 Leave them in the sun for a few days – enough time for the outer skins to become papery.
 If you expect rain or frost, lay the onions on some newspaper in a protected spot for a few days to a week.
 Finally, when the skins are cured, they can be moved to a bin in a cool spot around 45°F. These onions will keep for two to four weeks, possibly longer.

 How to Store Onions and Garlic Braids